Sebastien-Raguideau/strain_resolution_practical/Introduction.md

 It is quite a complex [format](https://en.wikipedia.org/wiki/SAM_(file_format))

-The sam file is a bit bulky so we never store alignments in this format instead we would convert it into bam.
-Can you convert this file using
+The sam file is a bit bulky so we never store alignments in this format instead we would convert it into its binary version: bam.
+Can you convert this file using the command

-'samtools view':
+    samtools view

 <details><summary> Convert sam to bam command</summary>